 One final consideration in adopting a PMS is the maintenance agreement, which should spell out the related costs of repair and replacement of hardware and software.
 Allowance for emergency service and times available for general service should also be listed.
-Loaner or backup equipment availability enhances the attractiveness of the agreement.
+When loaner or backup equipment is available, it enhances the attractiveness of the agreement.